GreyLimit/i8086/README.md

 As part of an effort to provide tooling to enable this verification work a '--dump-opcodes' option (enabled when compiled with VERIFICATION defined) has been undertaken.

 This has already highlighted a range of errors thus proving how valuable this coding effort has been.
-The purpose of this options is to display all of the instructions which the assembler will recognise providing a direct input to an external validation mechanism.
+The purpose of this option is to display all of the instructions which the assembler will recognise providing a direct input to an external validation mechanism.
 When combined with the '--verbose' or '--very-verbose' options a more detailed and longer output can be generated.

 No support for object file creation (as input to a separate linker) or direct '.exe' creation has been coded so far.